LTU has amazing faculty and we recognize outstanding teaching with two awards:

-1) The Henry and Barbara Horldt Excellence in Teaching Award is presented to a faculty member who has distinguished themself in the classroom as an OUTSTANDING TEACHER.
+The Henry and Barbara Horldt Excellence in Teaching Award is presented to a faculty member who has distinguished themselves in the classroom as an OUTSTANDING TEACHER.

-2019-20 academic year has been a very challenging time with all of us being called upon to quickly and swiftly adapt to changes in how we deliver knowledge, learn, or both.
+The 2019-20 academic year has been a very challenging time.
+Faculty have been called upon to quickly and swiftly adapt to changes in how we deliver knowledge, learn, or both.
 In addition to nominations that are highlighting overall teaching qualities, we are encouraging nominations that also consider faculty that:

 - Have mentored colleagues in adopting contemporary methods of teaching and/or technology inclusion.